 Highlights at the Pompidou Centre

 Inside the multi-coloured cube – Daniel Buren’s cube can be seen from the inside from the main exhibition.
-Watch the clouds scud across the panes and the sails flow in the wind.
+Watch the clouds scud across the panes.

 Children’s activities – the museum runs good exhibitions for children.
 Check the website to find out what’s on.

-Central stairway – this big exhibition space currently showcases a one-off piece by Charo Carrera, If I, if you.
+Central stairway – this big exhibition space usually showcases a one-off piece.

 Museum shop – this is one of the best museum shops in Malaga with lots of great ideas for fun or unusual gifts plus an excellent selection of art books.